 - Adjust your goals as you progress.
 As you hit your stroke recovery goals, make new ones to keep yourself challenged.
-Don’t set your goals too high otherwise you may burn out.
+Don’t set your goals too high; otherwise you may burn out.
 But if you set them too low, you won’t maximize your chances of a full recovery from stroke.

 If you are able to cross your legs, that’s typically a good sign of recovery.
 But not all signs of recovery are positive.
-Sometimes, excessive sleepiness and negative emotion are actually good signs of recovery, too.
+Sometimes, excessive sleepiness and negative emotions are actually good signs of recovery, too.

 Because some of these signs could also signify a medical problem, it’s important to communicate everything with your therapist and medical team.
 They can make sure you’re on the right track, and help you to continue to progress down the road to recovery.